 We met after Tim was approached by the Mansion on Turtle Creek to become the Chef de Cuisine under their newly hired Executive Chef John Tesar.
 During Tim’s time at The Mansion, the hotel was able to regain its fifth star from the Dallas Morning News.

-Working with Stephen is where he became intrigued by the primal roots and regional style cooking of the Old West and was first called by the fire.
+Working with Stephan is where he became intrigued by the primal roots and regional style cooking of the Old West and was first called by the fire.
 I’ll have to tell you

 about J.L.
 Muldoon!
 July Fourth, 2009 it was time to make a move and dial things back.
 To remember what he loved about cooking and food.
 The culinary world will never know how close it was to losing him during this time in his journey.